-A complete Bloodborne Pathogens Standard Exposure Control Plan has been established by the school and can be found in each Faculty Handbook.
+A complete Bloodborne Pathogens Standard Exposure Control Plan has been established by the school and can be found in each Faculty Handbook and on file in the Health Office.

 COMMUNICABLE DISEASES

 Parents must call the school if their child is diagnosed with a communicable disease.
 The school must notify the Health Department.
 All reports are confidential.
 The following communicable diseases/conditions are necessary to report: